xmos/lib_ethernet/doc/rst/lib_ethernet.rst

 All MACs in this library support a number of useful features which can be configured by clients.

   * Support for multiple clients (Rx and Tx) allowing many tasks to share the MAC.
   * Configurable Ethertype and MAC address filters for unicast, multicast and broadcast addresses and is configurable per client.
-The number of entries if configurable using ``ETHERNET_MACADDR_FILTER_TABLE_SIZE``.
+The number of entries is configurable using ``ETHERNET_MACADDR_FILTER_TABLE_SIZE``.
   * Configurable source MAC address.
 This may be used in conjunction with, for example, lib_otp to provide a unique MAC address per XMOS chip.
   * Link state detection allowing action to be taken by higher layers in the case of link state change.
   * Separately configurable Rx and Tx buffer sizes (queues).